Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a dual action

 and

 In \eqref{BC C} we have to use the fact that the 2-form $d_{C}\omega_{C}$ is actually a Dirac delta distribution with support at the set of poles $\mathfrak{p}$ and, in practice, it reduces the 4d integral in \eqref{BC C}, over $\mathbb{M}$, to a 2d integral along the so-called pole-defect surface $\Sigma \times \mathfrak{p}$, see \cite{CY}.
-By a boundary contribution we mean any expression including the 2-form $d_{C}\omega_{C}$.
-This lower dimensional integral is the one responsible for the boundary conditions to be imposed on field content of the 4d theory that ultimately will provide the 2d field degrees of freedom (dof) of an associated IFT living on the pole-defect surface.
-The very form of the resulting 2d IFT action functional is quite sensitive to the solutions of \eqref{BC C} and several examples can be found in \cite{CY} and also in \cite{unifying}.
+By a boundary contribution we mean any expression including the 2-form $d_{C}\omega_{C}$, hence the name boundary eom to \eqref{BC C}.
+This lower dimensional integral is the one responsible for the boundary eom to be imposed on field content of the 4d theory that ultimately will provide the 2d field degrees of freedom (dof) of an associated IFT living on the pole-defect surface.
+The very form of the resulting 2d IFT action functional is quite sensitive to the solutions to equation \eqref{BC C} and several examples can be found in \cite{CY} and also in \cite{unifying}.
 A sample of these IFT's will be re-derived later on in \S \eqref{4}, within our approach.

 The action \eqref{4d CS} is manifestly invariant under the $(1,0)$-shifts given by

 where $s \in \Omega_{\mathbb{M}}^{0}\otimes \mathfrak{g}$ is a Lie algebra valued function and $\chi_{C} \in \Omega_{C}^{1,0}$ a $(1,0)$-form.
 As a consequence, the gauge field component $A_{z}$ completely decouples from the theory.
 This can be seen from the local expressions $\mathbb{A}=A_{\tau}d\tau + A_{\sigma}d\sigma + A_{z}dz + A_{\overline{z}}d\overline{z}$ and $\omega_{C}=\varphi(z)dz$, where $-\infty < \tau< \infty$ and $0 \leq \sigma \leq 2\pi$ are coordinates on $\Sigma$.
 Then, the theory \eqref{4d CS} is naturally defined on the quotient space formed by the space of gauge fields on $\mathbb{M}$ modulo the space of gauge fields of the form $s\chi_{C}$.